Mamelukes of the Imperial Guard: In the Iberian Peninsula

 The Mamelukes's arrival marked the beginning of merciless fighting.
 The Madrid rebels assaulted the horsemen with knives, jumped onto their mounts behind them and tried to dismount them.
 For their part, the Mamelukes responded with scimitar strikes and skillfully cut off heads, a hundred "in an instant" according to Marbot.
 In the mêlée, Lieutenant Chahin saved chef d'escadron Daumesnil, who had fallen to the ground after having his horse killed from under him, before being struck in turn; the residents of a house on San Geronimo Street were also massacred by the Mamelukes in retaliation for the killing of two of their comrades.
 At the end of the fighting, the company had its five officers injured as well as three horsemen killed or mortally wounded, losses that Ronald Pawly considered as "relatively limited" compared to the painter Goya's depictions.
 Edward Ryan instead mentions only two killed.

 In July, the Mamelukes and chasseurs of Daumesnil served as escorts for King Joseph during his first brief stay in Madrid.
 A few months later, in November 1808, Napoleon entered Spain at the head of the Grande Armée in order to expel the British from the peninsula.
 The Mamelukes, who had in the meantime taken part in the Battle of Medina de Rioseco, took part in the pursuit of the retreating British troops towards La Coruña.
 On 29 December, they arrived at Benavente where the enemy rearguard cavalry under Henry Paget was positioned.
-The three squadrons of mounted chasseurs of the Guard and the detachment of Mamelukes, under the command of General Lefebvre-Desnouettes, crossed the river Esla and charged towards the city, but Paget striked at the French from the flank and managed to push them back.
+The three squadrons of mounted chasseurs of the Guard and the detachment of Mamelukes, under the command of General Lefebvre-Desnouettes, crossed the river Esla and charged towards the city, but Paget struck at the French from the flank and managed to push them back.
 This setback cost the Mamelukes two killed - including Lieutenant Azaria -, two wounded and one prisoner.